flashdhruv/C-Sharp-Api/README.md

 To check if the project is working, build and run the solution.
 Then add "https://localhost:7065/replaceDogWithCat" as the url in postman.
-Change the type of request to POST.
+Change the type of request to GET.
 Add the demo payload seen below.
 Hit send.
 The expected result should appear.